-The material in this document has been inspired by and adapted from the United States Environmental Protection Agency (EPA) Underground Injection Control Program Class VI Requirements (40 CFR § 146.86) - Injection Well Construction Requirements, EPA Office of Water (2013) Underground Injection Control (UIC) Program Class VI Well Site Characterization Guidance, the European Parliament and the Council of the European Union (2009) Directive 2009/31/EC of the European Parliament and of the Council of 23 April 2009 on the geological storage of carbon dioxide and amending Council Directive 85/337/EEC, the California Air Resources Board (2018) Carbon Capture and Sequestration Protocol under the Low Carbon Fuel Standard and the ISO 27914 - Carbon dioxide capture, transportation and geological storage - Geological storage (including all referenced requirements) with amendments made where necessary to fit the context of the VCS Program.
+The material in this document has been inspired by and adapted from the following sources, with amendments made where necessary to fit the context of the VCS Program:

+- United States Environmental Protection Agency (EPA).
+2002.
+Underground Injection Control Program Class VI Requirements (40 CFR § 146.86) - Injection Well Construction Requirements - US EPA Office of Water.
+2013.
+Underground Injection Control (UIC) Program Class VI Well Site Characterization Guidance - European Union.
+2009.
+European Parliament and the Council of the European Union (2009) Directive 2009/31/EC of the European Parliament and of the Council of 23 April 2009 on the geological storage of carbon dioxide and amending Council Directive 85/337/EEC - California Air Resources Board.
+2018.
+Carbon Capture and Sequestration Protocol under the Low Carbon Fuel Standard